BuildCommunicationScopeForRecord

 addToScope(callcoreio.RecordRef recordRef) Adds the ID from a RecordRef.
 Null-safe.

-addToScope(Context otherContext) Merges the scope from another Context (for delegation).
+addToScope(Context otherContext) Merges the scope from another Context instance.

 addError(callcoreio.Error error) Records a non-fatal error (e.g., ScopeTooLargeError).